ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 5/Storage_and_Databases.md

 Compared to block storage and object storage, file storage is ideal for use cases in which a large number of services and resources need to access the same data at the same time.

-Amazon Elastic File System (Amazon EFS)(opens in a new tab) is a scalable file system used with AWS Cloud services and on-premises resources.
+Amazon Elastic File System (Amazon EFS) is a scalable file system used with AWS Cloud services and on-premises resources.
 As you add and remove files, Amazon EFS grows and shrinks automatically.
 It can scale on demand to petabytes without disrupting applications.

+EFS file system store dataa across multiple AZs.

 ---
 ### AWS Storage Cloud Native Options